 Corn is making headlines these days, and not always in a positive light.
 From bioengineered corn to biofuels to high fructose corn syrup, corn has come under heavy scrutiny.
 But to be fair, corn has played a major role in American history.
 Corn was first domesticated by Mesoamerican natives from a wild grass called teosinte.
 It was considered one of the “three sisters” crops along with beans and squash and played a crucial role in the survival of the first European settlers.

 Today many varieties of edible corn exist including sweet corn, popcorn, and flour corn.
-According to My Pyramid corn and popcorn can contribute to both daily vegetable and whole grain intake.
+According to the USDA corn and popcorn can contribute to both daily vegetable and whole grain intake.
 Three cups of popcorn is considered 1 ounce of whole grains, while ½ cup of corn is considered a ½ cup serving of starchy vegetable.

 Even though some corn products may be receiving a bad rap from the media, it is still important to promote corn in its lesser processed forms as a valuable, starchy vegetable.